paul-barry-kenzan/pipeline-test-node/README.md

 ## Results

-This pipeline adds the following task to the gulp object.

-__pipelineValidateJS__

-Validates the files found on the paths provided in the options.
-It will use _ESLint_ if `config.linter = ESLint`.
-Otherwise it will use _JSHint_ and _JSCS_-- the last one only if disableJSCS is _false_
+This pipeline returns an object.
+This object receives a stream with the files to validate.
+You can call the _validteJS_ method to run the validation.
+The method will report if any issues were found during validation.
+If no issues are present, it will return the stream.

 ## Dependencies